Asian markets follow Wall St higher as recession fears ease | Business

 - China

-Asian stock markets followed Wall Street higher on Friday after two Federal Reserve officials said the US economy might avoid a recession and news reports said China might boost construction spending to stimulate its struggling economy.
+Asian stock markets followed Wall Street higher on Friday after two Federal Reserve officials said the US economy might avoid a recession and a news report said China might boost construction spending to stimulate its struggling economy.

+Tokyo's main stock market index gave up some of its gains following the shooting of a former Japanese prime minister, Shinzo Abe, but stayed in positive territory for the day.

-Shanghai, Tokyo, Hong Kong, and Sydney advanced for a second day.
+Shanghai, Hong Kong, and Sydney also advanced.
 Oil prices declined but stayed above USD 100 per barrel.

-Wall Street's benchmark S and P 500 index rose 1.5 percent on Thursday after a member of the Fed panel that sets interest rates, James Bullard, said a "soft landing" for the economy still was his "base case".
+Wall Street's benchmark S and P 500 index rose 1.5 percent on Thursday after a member of the Fed panel that sets interest rates, James Bullard, said a "soft landing" for the economy was the most likely scenario.

-Another member of the Fed panel, Christopher Waller, said: "fears of a recession are overblown".
+The Nikkei 225 in Tokyo was up 0.6 percent at 26,654.15 at midday after a gunman shot Abe during a campaign event in the western Japanese city of Nara.
+The index was up 1.4 percent before the attack.

+Abe, who oversaw an economic stimulus effort dubbed Abenomics, stepped down as prime minister in 2020.

-The Shanghai Composite Index advanced 0.2 percent to 3,370.85 after news reports said China might add 1.5 trillion yuan (USD 220 billion) to spending on public works construction this year to stimulate economic growth.
+The Shanghai Composite Index advanced 0.2 percent to 3,370.28 after Bloomberg News reported China might add 1.5 trillion yuan (USD 220 billion) to spending on public works construction this year to stimulate economic growth.
+The Hang Seng in Hong Kong added 0.2 percent to 21,694.17.

 On Wall Street, the S and P 500 rose to 3,902.62 for its fourth daily increase.
 Roughly three-fourths of the stocks in the index gained.